Creating Goals That Rock!

 Do you ever wonder why some of your goals never quite get off the ground?
 You’ve got good intentions – yet with everything else going on in your busy life, you lose the plot.

-The kids need you, the house is a mess and there are already not enough hours in the day to cram it all in.
+Everyone needs something from you, your to-do list is a mile long and there are already not enough hours in the day to cram it all in.

 How are you also supposed to devote time to your personal goals?

-Here’s the deal.
-A lot of your day to day struggles would go away if you just sat down and figured out a way to make things better.
+Here’s the truth.
+A lot of your day to day struggles would disappear if you just sat down and devoted a little time to figuring out a better way.
 Honestly!

-The kind of goals we’re talking about are the very ones that are going to help you feel calmer, better organised and able to handle the daily juggle a lot easier.
+The kind of goals I’m talking about are the very ones that are going to help you feel calmer, better organised and able to handle the daily juggle a lot easier.

 The choice is yours.
 Stay on that crazy hamster wheel and keep spinning away, hoping things will get better on their own – or make a decision to do something about it.

-If you haven’t carved out some time for this yet, figure out when you can.
+If you haven’t carved out some time for this yet, schedule in a date with yourself.

 Get up early one morning or stay up a bit later.
-Call off that coffee morning or cut out the crap TV.
+Call off that coffee morning or sacrifice your Netflix fix for one evening.

 After you’ve done the homework you’re going to feel fired-up and ready to keep moving forward!